|Last Updated||Ratings||Unique User Downloads||Download Rankings|

 The log-in offers basic protection from unauthorised tampering via password obfuscation and session timeout.
 Noter was created for an isolated network where plain text transfer and viewing is acceptable, and without determined adversaries.
 Noter is NOT suitable for storing sensitive data.

-A single SQLite database file facilitates easy backup and / or source control of data.
+A single SQLite database file facilitates easy backup, transfer, and source control of data.

 A Raspberry Pi, with Apache and PHP installed, could make an ideal low-powered always-on host for Noter.

-A PHP 5.4+ server with the following PHP modules enabled:
+A PHP server with the following modules enabled:

 git clone the Noter files into the chosen web server directory.